grantmerola/filesystems-writing-project/filesystems.md

 ##### <a name="trend">The progression of the filesystem</a>
 There is a trend worth noting of hiding direct file access in newer OSs.
 For example early OSs were tightly coupled with the file hierarchy mostly out of necessity due to the limited computing power.
 With the advent of the GUI OS the file hierarchy was still visible but was constrained by preordained GUI actions.
 But with some of the most recent mobile OSs, notably iOS, the filesystem has all but disappeared.
 Android takes a more measured approach and still has a file viewer but files are clearly second class citizens.
 This was done so as to avoid many/all of the complexities of filesystems, however there were different complexities introduced as a byproduct of this shift away from the file system.
 Whether this shift is for better or worse still remains to be seen, more likely than not one devil has been traded for another.
 Regardless the filesystem will remain important in the internals and technical people will still need to interact with it.

 So at a macro scale a filesystem is something the user interacts with to manage files, directly or indirectly.
 But for an audience of the technical this is not sufficient or interesting.
-So as literally as possible what is(or perhaps more accurately) what composes an filesystem?
+So as literally as possible what is(or perhaps more accurately) what composes a filesystem?
 Let's start at the bottom and work our way up.
 ##### <a name="hardware">Hardware</a>
-At the bottom is bits,(as hopefully you know) everything in a computer is made of bits.
+At the bottom is bits, everything in a computer is made up of bits.
 Information can be [stored](https://www.w3.org/International/questions/qa-what-is-encoding) in bits, for instance a file is a collection of bits.

 But where are the bits, things don't **just** exist?
 The bits exist in long term storage on the disk, also in [RAM](https://techterms.com/definition/ram) but since filesystems primarily deal with the disk we will only cover that.
-A Hard Drive Disk uses [magnetic storage](http://ffden-2.phys.uaf.edu/211.fall2000.web.projects/J%20Kugler/magnetic.html) to store information, the disk is divided up into:
+A Hard Disk Drive uses [magnetic storage](http://ffden-2.phys.uaf.edu/211.fall2000.web.projects/J%20Kugler/magnetic.html) to store information, the disk is divided up into, in decreasing order of magnitude:

 - **Platters** - Platters are the actual disks that are on the are in the drive, there may be more than one per drive casing
 - **[Tracks](http://www.ntfs.com/hard-disk-basics.htm#MakingTracks)** - Tracks are rings on the disks where data is stored, there are thousands of tracks on a platter.